Noswad123/polyglot/README/katas/hello_world.md

+# Hello World

+## Instructions

+    - Write a function called hello.
-print Hello, World! to the screen.
+    - It should print "Hello, World!" to the screen.